aws/aws-iot-device-sdk-swift/Samples/ServiceClientSamples/ShadowSample/README.md

 * `update-reported <reported-state-json-document>` - applies an update to the classic shadow's reported state component.
 Properties in the JSON document set to non-null will be set to new values.
 Properties in the JSON document set to null will be removed.

 Three additional commands are supported:
-* `toggle-full-details` - By default, tuncated response details are printed.
-This command will toggle on/off the full contents of responses received from the Shadow service.
-More information on full details can be found at the bottom of the README [here](#toggle-full-details)
 * `help` - prints the set of supported commands
 * `quit` - quits the sample application